The U.S. resettles the most vulnerable refugees and has been the world's resettlement leader for decades.

-Refugee's and their families have woven themselves into the fabric of American society.
-They are our neighbors, are friends and our colleagues.
+Refugees and their families have woven themselves into the fabric of American society.
+They are our neighbors, our friends and our colleagues.
 They are teachers, business owners and contribute positively to communities across the country.

-number to refugees who have resettled in the U.S. since 1975
+number of refugees who have resettled in the U.S. since 1975

 "Refugees are vulnerable people, but due to the generosity of the American people we are able to provide refugees with help and hope as they flee devastating circumstances and prepare them for independence in a new and permanent home."

 –Anne-Marie Grey.
 Executive Director and CEO, USA for UNHCR